dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 </tr>
 <tr>
 <td><p>Top limit</p></td>
-<td><p>Controls the maximum number of rows to include in the pivot table.</p></td>
+<td><p>Controls the maximum number of rows to include in a Pivot table.</p></td>
 </tr>
 </tbody>
 </table>

 ## Adding more axes

 When combining data with different measurement scales you will get a more meaningful visualization by having more than a single axis.
-For `Column`, `Bar` and `Line` charts you can do so by clicking **Manage chart axes** in the `Data` dimension's context menu.
+For `Column`, `Bar` and `Line` you can do so by clicking **Manage chart axes** in the `Data` dimension's context menu.
 If the option is disabled, make sure that the `Data` dimension is on the `Series` axis and that at least two items have been added.

 ![](resources/images/data-visualizer/data-visualizer-axis-management-menu-option.png)